You are here

 - Digital images of material such as electron micrographs or gels must only be included within the page limits of the Research Strategy.
 The maximum size of images to be included should be approximately 1200 x 1500 pixels using 256 colors.
 Figures must be readable as printed on an 8.5” x 11” page at normal (100%) scale.

 - Investigators must use image compression such as JPEG or PNG.
-Do not include figures or photographs as separate attachments either in the Appendix or elsewhere in the application.

 - Do not mark-up your PDF documents with comments, sticky notes or other features that are added on top of your PDF document content.
 This information may not be retained in your final application image.